 Make tax-deductible purchases

 If you’ve been holding off buying specific equipment for work, such as a new laptop or desk, now could be a good time to make the purchase.
-For purchases over $300, tax deductions are calculated on the depreciation of the ‘effective life’ of the item6.
+For purchases over $300, tax deductions are calculated on the depreciation of the ‘effective life’ of an item7.
 If you purchase them at the beginning of a financial year, the item has almost a full year to depreciate before you do your next tax return.

 Donate to a charity